kloudkit/ws-docs/docs/pages/index.md

 ## Overview

-Run your customized and pre-configured version of [VS Code][] using Docker or Kubernetes and access it in the browser *(or via `ssh`)*.
+Run your customized and pre-configured version of [VS Code][] using Docker, Kubernetes, or OpenShift and access it in the browser *(or via `ssh`)*.

 ## Addons

 The *workspace* is tailored for both development and DevOps purposes.
 It ships with a set of preinstalled tools, meticulously curated to streamline and enhance your day-to-day workflow.

 These tools, thoughtfully integrated *(and pre-configured)*, encompass a suite of functionalities ranging from version control, build automation tools, and more.

 ::: info
 The upcoming sections only list a subset of the included addons.